mdsufz/MuDoGeR/README.md

 The steps of the module 3  are shown in Figure 4 and excecuted in the scripts find in the following hyperlink: ![Pipelines for viral genomes recovery](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md#module-3-pipelines-for-viral-genomes-recovery)

+ The steps of Module 3 can be summarized as following:

 * **(3.a)** Recovery of viral genome metagenomes using **Virfinder**, **VirSorter** and **VIBRANT**.
 * **(3.b)** Filtering of the recovered genomes.
 * **(3.c)** Combination of the headers of all the Viral Metagenome-Assembled Genomes in a single file.
 Then,removal of the repeated sequences and sorting by length.